kahaanpatel5/Stock-Market-Price-Predictor/STATUS.md

 Approach 1: Original Approach

+This is the original approach as showed in the reference video of making the prediction model.

 Approach 2: Tried with 'Close Price' values instead of converting it to 'Returns'

+Second approach to the model in which predicting 'returns' is replaced with predicting actual 'close price' and the calculation of 'returns' is eliminated.

-PS: The dataset here has been replaced with Sensex (^BSESN) which is Indian stock market index
+PS: The dataset here has been replaced with Sensex (^BSESN) which is Indian stock market index for both the approaches